shybovycha/shybovycha.github.io/_posts/tumblr/2015-04-23-assembly-in-c-programs.md

 size(long double*) = 4 bytes
 ```

-The difference in atomic types is really “ghostly”, namely <code>long</code> and <code>long double</code> are **4-byte longer** in 64-bit mode.
+The difference in atomic types seems really negligible, namely <code>long</code> and <code>long double</code> are **4-byte longer** in 64-bit mode.
 But when it comes to pointer types, we have twice longer variables.

 That is the first, may be not so notable, but really important difference between _32-bit_ and _64-bit_ modes.
 This will be handy when it comes to **arrays**.
 But that will be covered later.